jess-miles/nyt-engagement/README.md

-# How the New York Times can increase Facebook engagement
+# How The New York Times can increase Engagement on Facebook

-## Using machine learning to understand characteristics of high engagement
+## Using machine learning to understand characteristics of news content that garners "high" Facebook engagement
 ***
 **Author**: Jessica Miles - jess.c.miles@gmail.com